Blog

 Staffing Shortage: A Growing Concern Years in the Making

 It’s commonly known that lab-based diagnostic testing is the highest-volume activity in the medical industry.
-Nearly every time a patient enters a healthcare facility, laboratory testing is performed as part of his or her care.
+Nearly every time a patient enters a healthcare facility, laboratory testing is performed as part of that person’s care.
 Unfortunately, the laboratory industry is experiencing a significant shortage of qualified personnel even as the need for their services grows daily.

 It is estimated that the industry is short between 20,000 and 25,000 laboratory technologists, with roughly 335,000 such professionals currently employed nationwide.
 That’s one technologist for every 1,000 U.S. citizens, a shortfall of about 7 percent.
 Unless this trajectory changes, the gap will grow even wider and the problem more acute.